Here it is. Everything you need to know about walking the Cape to Cape track.

 It is possible to shorten this walk and stay for free at the Mt Duckworth campsite which is 11km from Cape Naturaliste or about 45 mins prior to Yallingup.
 Mt Duckworth has a toilet and water tank and is nicely shaded under the Ti Trees.
 We do not recommend staying there, because it allows you to shorten the following day (which is pretty tough) and the mosquitos are horrendous!
 That said, free is nice 🙂

 Day Two: Yallingup to Moses Rock Campsite – 20km

 A longer more challenging day today.
 There is some soft beach sand to negotiate on Smith’s beach as well as Injidup beach.
 There is also a bit of a rocky stretch which can be challenging when you are carrying a big pack.

 When you get to Injidup beach, there is a huge set of stairs that goes up to the car park, where there is a toilet.
 This is a good spot for a lunch stop and there is a little bit of shelter under the trees in the corner of the car park if it is hot or raining.

-The afternoon is mostly on sandy four wheel drive tracks and is a bit boring.
+The afternoon is mostly on sandy four wheel drive tracks and is a bit boring until you get to the waterfall which runs between June-October.
 You will pass through Moses Rock car park where there is a toilet.
 At this point you are about 3km or 60 minutes from the Moses rock campsite.
+This section is awesome.
 Look out for Kangaroos through here.
 The campsite is free to use, so just turn up.

-Day Three: Moses Rock Campsite to Ellensbrook – 19km
+Day Three: Moses Rock Campsite to Ellensbrook – 18km

 One of my favourite days on the whole track!
 This day has some beautiful coastal scenery as some great deep red rocks.
 The walking is easy and on a nice day, it is just magical.